acmarpu/01-azure-study-material/AZURE-README.md

-**Welcome to the Cloud World**
+**Welcome to the Cloud World! 🚀**

-This is the starting point to Learn Azure cloud and Azure DevOps.

-"if You not able view the document online.please check in another browser to view document and start your cloud journey with Azure Learning Guid-Latest.pdf."
+If you're interested in learning about Azure services and DevOps practices, here's a quick outline to help you get started with Azure and Azure DevOps.

-Azure Learning Guid-Latest Documet Link : https://github.com/acmarpu/01-Azure-Document/blob/main/Azure%20Learning%20Guid-Latest.pdf
+Azure Learning Guid-Latest Documet Link : https://github.com/acmarpu/01-Azure-Document/blob/main/Azure%20Learning%20Guid-Latest.md

+**Learning Resources:**

+* Hands-On Practice: Start creating and managing resources on Azure.

+* Explore Azure Documentation: The official Azure Documentation provides in-depth guides and tutorials.

+* Azure Certifications: Consider pursuing Azure certifications such as Azure Fundamentals (AZ-900), Azure Administrator (AZ-104), and Azure DevOps Engineer (AZ-400).

 Happy Learning!